apache/james-project/src/adr/0065-changing-username.md

 ## Consequences
 - Add one more useful feature to James rich feature set: Users can change their name while preserving their email data.
+- Modular design for changing username is extension friendly for tailor James servers.
 - Users would be aware that they have a new account through a new username/password.
 No implicit migration without user attention is archived today.
 - JMAP Identity data is not migrated because they are tightly coupled to the old username, users should create identities again themselves.
 - Some data considered not critical like Push subscription, Vacation response,... are not migrated today.
 Contributions for them are welcome.